-I love world maps as well.
+I also love world maps.
 Always have.
-The unique shape of the continents, the altitude differences, the colors of the landscape.
-They speak to me.
+The unique shape of the continents, the altitude differences, the colors of the landscape; they speak to me.
 And they make a great place for wood and math to converge.

 I’m also a perfectionist.
 And I’m drawn by the idea of perfect harmony between the seemingly incompatible of the organic (wood) and the organized (stylized design).
 I want my designs to display the beauty that is in the wood, and vice versa.

-When I graduated a master’s degree in Industrial Design in 2013, I remembered my passion for working with my hands.
+When I graduated a master’s degree in Industrial Design in 2013, I felt drawn toward expressing creativity with my hands.
 Something I used to do a lot when I was younger.
 That year, I made my first wooden artwork; a world map.
 Since then, I have designed many world maps and other 3D panels.

 The majority of my portfolio consists of 3D panels.
 In these first years of my career as an artist, I have developed a unique art style, using wood to create 3D images.
 With this style I have designed and created world maps, cityscapes and other images.